LangProc/langproc-2017-cw/debugging/README.md

 (gdb)
 ```

-There is a few things going on here:
+This follows the following steps:

-- Start `gdb` whilist specifying the target binary (and optionally
+- Start `gdb` whilst specifying the target binary (and optionally
   command line arguments)
 - Call `run` to execute the program
 - Your program crashes (or suceededs, in which it you don't need to do